MicrosoftDocs/dynamics365smb-docs/business-central/faqs-marketing-text.md

 ## What data does the capability collect?
 How is the data used?

-The capability collects your answer to the **Is this a good suggestion?** question on the **Copilot** page, which can be either a thumbs-up (I like it) or thumbs-down (Needs improvement).
+The marketing text suggestions capability collects the minimum data required by Business Central to offer the service, in accordance with [Dynamics 365 terms for Azure OpenAI-powered features](https://go.microsoft.com/fwlink/?linkid=2236010)

+In addition, What is collects the feedback you give feedback (ie. the Like/Dislike is anonymous, the Dislike reason you provide, if any, the feature you provided feedback on.

+The capability collects data when when you provide feedback using the like (thumbs up) or dislike (thumbs down) icons at the top of the **Copilot** page, .
 We use this data to evaluate and improve the quality of the capability.
 More information on what data is collected is available in the [preview terms](https://dynamics.microsoft.com/legaldocs/supp-dynamics365-preview/).

 ## What are the limitations of [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)]?
 How can users minimize the impact of the [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)] limitations when using the system?

 - Because the underlying technology behind the feature uses AI that has been trained on a wide range of sources, the generated content isn't always factual or suitable.
 Some suggestions may even include questionable or inappropriate content.
 It's your responsibility to review and edit generated suggestions to ensure it's accurate and appropriate.
 - [!INCLUDE[copilot-supported-languages.md](includes/copilot-supported-languages.md)]

-  Inaccurate responses may be returned when users converse with the system in languages other than the supported languages.
+  Inaccurate responses might be returned when users interact with the system in languages other than the supported languages.
+Also, inaccurate text might be generated when the user's language and primary data language in the [!INCLUDE[prod_short](includes/prod_short.md)] database aren't identical.

 ## What operational factors and settings allow for effective and responsible use of the system?